 The licensor's remedies are divisible into those to which he is entitled under the general law and those which he enjoys by virtue of provisions contained in the instrument granting the licence.
 The remedies under the general law are a claim for an account1 and, where the licensee has actually exercised the right, a claim for use and occupation2.
-The remedies under provisions in the licence are a claim on the covenant for payment of rent and exercise of the powers of distress if expressly provided for
+The remedies under provisions in the licence are a claim on the covenant for payment of rent and exercise of the powers of distress if expressly provided for3, and re-entry4.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.